Aryan-Ag02/Data-Analyst-Dashboard/README.md

-# Data-Analyst-Dashboard
+# Pizza Sales Performance Analysis and Dashboard Creation
+## Objective:
-Analyzed pizza sales data using SQL and Excel to uncover key metrics like revenue, order trends, and product performance.
-Created visual dashboards showing daily/hourly trends, top/bottom sellers, and sales breakdowns by category and size.
+To analyze pizza sales data using SQL and Excel to identify key performance metrics, understand order trends, and evaluate product performance by category and size for data-driven business insights.